stsun/stsun.github.io/_pages/publications.md

 ## In Progress

-Bonan, D. B., A. F. Thompson, E. R. Newsom, **S. Sun**, and M. Rugenstein.
-Transient and equilibrium responses of the Atlantic overturning circulation to warming in coupled climate models: the role of temperature and salinity. *submitted to J. Clim.*

 <!--
 Yang, H., **S. Sun**, Z. Chen, K. Ma, X. Ma, Z. Jing, B. Gan, and L. Wu.
 In-situ observations reveal deep imprints of oceanic submesoscale fronts on mid-latitude atmosphere. *submitted.*